'You weak Victorian'

 Border won a crucial toss on a good pitch and Australia got off to a great start, with David Boon making 122.
 But it was the performance of Dean Jones, in his first Test for three years, that was the cornerstone of the innings.

-BS I have not seen a braver innings that Dean's.
+Simpson I have not seen a braver innings that Dean's.
 He was running on adrenalin.
 During breaks we would have one bloke waiting to take off his pads and another would strip him and put him in an ice bath just to try and revitalise him.
 It was immensely courageous.

-GM Dean's eyes were sunk back in his head and he was playing by memory.
+Matthews Dean's eyes were sunk back in his head and he was playing by memory.
 I felt that the real hero was Ray Bright.
 He scored 30 as nightwatchman before nearly collapsing halfway back to the pavilion when he was out.
 His toes were dragging on the ground as he walked off and I couldn't help but think this poor bloke has got to go out and bowl as well.

-DJ I was a mess.
+Jones I was a mess.
 On about 170, I wanted to go off because I was stopping the game every over to be sick.
 And Allan Border said "You weak Victorian.
 I want a tough Australian out there.
 I want a Queenslander."
 So I stayed.
 My last hundred I got in 66 balls because I couldn't run at all.
 I said `block, block, I'm going to slog this for four.'
 Then I'd block until I had enough energy for another go.

 Jones was hospitalised with exhaustion after his 210.

-DJ When I came off the ground they put me in an ice bath.
+Jones When I came off the ground they put me in an ice bath.
 People were talking to me, and I was quite coherent, I thought I was OK.
 Then when I got out of the bath I completely passed out and woke up in the hospital at one o'clock in the morning.

 With Border making 106 Australia could declare on 574.
 India lost two early wickets but rallied through their captain Kapil Dev.

-GM Ray Bright was not young and fit like Dean Jones.
+Matthews Ray Bright was not young and fit like Dean Jones.
 He got the 12th man to ask AB if he needed him in the field after he had gone off with exhaustion.
-AB told him to `get his arse out here'.
+AB told him to "get his arse out here".
 When he came out I would have started crying if I'd had any moisture left.
 I was real stoked and it gave me a big lift.
 I then asked for a jumper to bowl in.
 I wanted to show we could take it and I wore that jumper for the rest of the session.
 I knew I was in the zone.
 I was swearing at AB if he tried to take me off.
 I know my bowling record isn't great but I knew that match was mine.

-GM The only way they were going to win was if they raced out of the blocks.
+Matthews The only way they were going to win was if they raced out of the blocks.
 They took 16 off the first over.

 Ravi Shastri The last day started with about 10,000 fans in the ground.
 By the end there were 50,000.
 We were always going to go for it.
 When Kapil got out in the second innings I made sure that I didn't pass him on my way to the middle because I did not want him to say to me that we were no longer going for it.
 I really felt we could do it.
 I hit my first ball to the boundary and AB knew it was game on.

-BS The real amazing performance was by Greg Matthews.
+Simpson The real amazing performance was by Greg Matthews.
 He bowled unchanged for the whole day.
 He had a little stool on the boundary which he would sit on between overs.
 We always made sure he was fielding in the shade as well.

 By tea India were 193 for 2 and needed 155 from 30 overs.
 They were cruising towards victory when they lost three wickets for 13 runs.

-RS The last two hours were simply fascinating.
+Shastri The last two hours were simply fascinating.
 The players were getting very heated and the umpires had to calm us down.
 The over rate dropped to a bare minimum.
 I remember the umpires telling AB to get on with it.

 Last man Maninder Singh and Shastri needed four from the final over, bowled by Matthews.

-GM I always say Steve Waugh cost us that Test.
+Matthews I always say Steve Waugh cost us that Test.
 His misfield allowed Ravi to get two off the first ball of that over.
 He then settled for a single next ball and that got Maninder on strike with one needed.
 He went back and across to one and it hit him on the back leg bang in front of middle.

-RS I remember putting my hands up and shouting no for a single.
+Shastri I remember putting my hands up and shouting no for a single.
 AB raced around to get the ball and didn't even appeal.
 Then I turned round and saw the umpire's finger go up.

-DJ There's two scoreboards at Madras, one said we were in front by one, and one said scores were level.
+Jones There's two scoreboards at Madras, one said we were in front by one, and one said scores were level.
 And when the wicket was given, we were running off the ground and I thought it was a draw.
 Then we got told by Bob Simpson, who had played in the first tied Test, "No, it's a tie."
 And we just said, "Is that good?"

-DJ The bonding that we had between the two teams was fantastic after that.
+Jones The bonding that we had between the two teams was fantastic after that.
 We flew that night to Hyderabad and when we walked into the hotel there were 30 waiters, all with a tray and a bottle of Veuve Clicquot.
 We hadn't had a drink in a month and the manager of the hotel says, "Free champagne for everyone!"
 Both teams celebrated like you wouldn't believe.
 Next morning a bill was put under our Australian cricket manager's room for $13,500.
 We only got paid $9,000 for the tour!

 The rest of the series failed to live up to the Madras Test with two rain affected draws.
 But Australia had turned a corner.

-BS We got a lot out of that tour.
+Simpson We got a lot out of that tour.
 The Marsh/Boon opening combination really worked for us in the future and we had a core of players that we could build on.
 The match set Dean's career going.
 He was a great talent but people were wondering whether he was a bit touchy as far as his cricket was concerned.

-DJ I think this particular Test was the renaissance of Australian cricket.
+Jones I think this particular Test was the renaissance of Australian cricket.
 And I personally started to believe I was good enough to play at that level and be on the same ground as Sunny Gavaskar and co.
 It was my Mount Everest of cricket.
 Even to this day I have a psychological problem that if it's 36 or 37 degrees my body starts to shake.